aj112358/ML_Notes/04_Training_Models/04_notes.md

 1. Apply the ML process through a classification problem
 2. Learn various performance measures for a classification problem
-  a.
-Cross-Validation
+    1. Cross-Validation
-  b.
-Confusion matrix
+    2. Confusion matrix
-  c.
-Precision and recall
+    3. Precision and recall
 3. Learn about the trade-off between precision and recall
 4. Implement a multiclass classifier
 5. Learn about multilabel classification